 CHINATOWN GATEWAY (Chinatown)

 Hong Kong-born architect Rupert Mok‘s Chinatown Gateway was unveiled in 2001.
 It features two dragons meant to symbolize luck and prosperity.
 Mok earned a Master of Architecture degree from the University of British Columbia and is a member of the American Institute of Architects.
-His architecture firm, Rupert Mok & Architects, is based in Los Angeles.
+His architecture firm, Rupert Mok & Architects, is based in Walnut.

 FILIPINO WORLD WAR II VETERANS MEMORIAL (Filipinotown)